How are you involved in the planning process?

 Whilst late comments will be taken into consideration by the case officer, where applicable, it may be too late to report these in full to the relevant Committee.

 All comments received on an application will be considered prior to a decision being made, however we are unable to respond to individual comments within letters owing to the volume of correspondence received.
+Unfortunately we are also unable to enter into correspondence received after a decision has been made.

 What to comment on